dxdydakov/dxdydakov/README.md

 </div>

 ### My name is Dudakov Alexey.
-- 📚 I am a student at Moscow Institute of Physics and Technology
+- 📚 I am a student at Moscow Institute of Physics and Technology.
-- 👨‍💻 I am currently studying Machine Learning in bioinformatics
+- 👨‍💻 I am currently studying Machine Learning in bioinformatics.
-- 📫 How to reach me: dudakov.a@phystech.edu
+- 📫 How to reach me: dudakov.a@phystech.edu.